Image Carousel with 7 slides

 Slide 7: Annual Cocktail

-There are more than 300 Columbia alumni in Chile, many of whom are engaged with either the Columbia Alumni Club Chile, which was created in 2018, or with the Columbia Business Alumni Club of Chile, which has been active for many years.
+There are more than 700 Columbia alumni in Chile, many of whom are engaged with either the Columbia Alumni Club Chile, which was created in 2018, or with the Columbia Business Alumni Club of Chile, which has been active for many years.
 Both are very dynamic and are permanently organizing site visits, roundtable discussions and social gatherings.
+Most recently, the Columbia Alumni Association of Chile was formalized and is now a legally recognized entity in the country.